 All three cards include a free checked bag.Delta is part of the American Express Membership Rewards program, so you can transfer points earned with Amex cards to the airline.
 Sixteen other airlines belong to the program, too.

 American Express offers a wide variety of cards with different benefits and price points.
-Two of the most popular cards among frequent travelers are the Premier Rewards Gold Card from American Express and the Amex EveryDay® Preferred Credit Card.
+Two of the most popular cards among frequent travelers are the American Express® Premier Rewards Gold Card and the Amex EveryDay® Preferred Credit Card.

-The Premier Rewards Gold Card from American Express has a $195 annual fee that’s waived for the first year and a 25,000 point sign-up bonus.
+The American Express® Premier Rewards Gold Card has a $195 annual fee that’s waived for the first year and a 25,000 point sign-up bonus.
 The best benefit of this card is its excellent bonus earning categories.
 You’ll get triple points for airfare and double points at restaurants, gas stations and grocery stores.

 The Amex EveryDay® Preferred Credit Card has a $95 annual fee that is not waived.
 It comes with a 15,000-point sign-up bonus, but it offers excellent bonus earning potential.
 You’ll get triple points for groceries and double points for gas.

 United launched a new seasonal route from Chicago to Key West early in January.
 The service will run until April 29.
 This once weekly flight departs and returns on Saturdays on United’s Ebraer EMB-170 aircraft.
 United also started offering daily flights from Newark to Key West.

 If you’re looking for an award ticket to this sunny destination, getting a co-branded United credit card is a quick way to earn some miles.
 The United MileagePlus Explorer card is the most affordable option with a $95 annual fee that’s waived for the first year.